cypress-io/cypress/docs/source/guides/integrating-cypress/continuous-integration.md

 ## Record Key

-If you are {% url 'recording your runs' continuous-integration#Recording-Tests-in-CI %} on a public project, you'll want to protect your Record Key. {% url 'Learn why.' dashboard-projects#Project-ID-amp-RecordKey-Together %}
+If you are {% url 'recording your runs' continuous-integration#Recording-Tests-in-CI %} on a public project, you'll want to protect your Record Key. {% url 'Learn why.' projects#Project-ID-amp-RecordKey-Together %}

 Instead of hard coding it into your run command like this: